sampsyo/cs6120/content/syllabus.md

 * Include a short README (just a paragraph is fine) describing what you did and how you know your implementation works.
 * Submit the assignment on [CMS][].
 Just submit a text file with a URL to your open-source implementation if it's available.
 If you for some reason don't want to open-source your code, you can instead upload the code itself.

+Do all your own work on implementation tasks.
+I have sample implementations for many of the tasks in the 6120 GitHub repository; you may not use this code.
+Past 6120 students have open-sourced their implementations; you may not use this either.
+I recommend not looking at my or others' implementations at all while working on tasks, so you actually learn how to do it---but it's not hiding if you absolutely need it.
+You are an adult, presumably, and can control your own impulse to skip the hard work.

 ### Paper Reading & Discussion

 Another part of 6120 is reading and discussing research papers.